 What This Means

 We don't have all the answers.
 Our systems have biases.
 Users have knowledge we lack.
-Uncertainty is honest.
+Uncertainty is real.

 In Practice: